learn-co-curriculum/welcome-introduction/README.md

 right materials, support and structure _you_ need to discover your own love for the code.

-## The Learn Community

-We don't believe in learning alone.
-As you make progress, expect to bump into other learners just like you, ready and willing to help each other succeed.
-Together, we can go further than we could ever go alone.
-We expect everyone to be friendly, respectful, helpful, and nice.

-If you get stuck following the instructions, ask!
-If you get stuck getting a coding concept, ask!
-Instructors and peers from the community will be glad to help.
-Equally, if you find someone asking a question that you can provide insight on, please do!
-One of the best ways to confirm your own understanding of a concept is to try and help someone else understand it.

 ## Accessing Course Content

-In Canvas, our Software Engineering curriculum is divided into a series of _courses_.
+Our Software Engineering curriculum is divided into a series of _courses_.
 Each course is a collection of many lessons, organized into topics (referred to as _modules_ in Canvas).

 You can access the courses available to you by clicking **Course** in the navigation on the left.